 Quality Program Plan (QPP), Revision 1, was approved by FTA on September 23, 2013 and FTA requested that MWAA update it, as needed, as Phase 2 continues to move forward through final design and construction.
+It is the PMOC's opinion that this document does not need to be updated at this stage of the Project.

 Safety and Security Management Plan (SSMP), Revision 3 dated February 28, 2017 was approved by FTA on August 8, 2017.
+It is the PMOC's opinion that this document does not need to be updated at this stage of the Project.

 Risk and Contingency Management Plan (RCMP) - MWAA submitted RCMP, Revision 4.0 on June 27, 2019.
-The document is under review.
+The document was approved by the FTA on September 18, 2019.

 WMATA's Rail Fleet Management Plan (RFMP), Revision 5a was submitted and PMOC provided comments on January 12, 2017.
 WMATA expected to submit a revised RFMP in early 2018, but has yet to submit the revised RFMP.
+At the September 27, 2019 WMATA Quarterly Progress Review Meeting, WMATA stated they expected to submit the updated RFMP by the end of the second quarter of Fiscal Year 2021.